FusionAuth/fusionauth-site/site/_posts/2021-02-14-securing-golang-microservice.md

 ## Go further

+All the code is available on [Github](https://github.com/FusionAuth/fusionauth-example-go-jwt-microservices).
 If you want to play around with JWTs and golang microservices you built here, you could:

 * [Set up FusionAuth in 5 minutes](/docs/v1/tech/5-minute-setup-guide/) and have it generate the JWTs based on a user authenticating.
 * Change the key in the microservice and see what error message you get back.